Ben McKenzie: 2019–present: New projects, theater, and filmmaking

 In February 2022, it was announced that McKenzie would star in and produce Bloat, an internationally produced J-horror film.
 In February 2023, he was announced as a star in the ABC medical drama pilot The Hurt Unit which was not picked up to series.
 His next acting project was a supporting role in the action thriller Motor City.
 The film premiered at the Venice Film Festival as part of the Venice Spotlight sidebar and then the Toronto International Film Festival in 2025.

 McKenzie began developing an original documentary on predatory cryptocurrency schemes in 2021, with production efforts following the publication of his 2023 book on the subject, Easy Money.
 This resulted in the investigative film Everyone Is Lying to You for Money, which premiered at SXSW London in June 2025.
 McKenzie wrote, directed, and plays a central role within the film, which he directed with filmmaker Giorgio Angelini.

+As of 2026, McKenzie is purportedly developing a legal thriller series with veteran television producer David E. Kelley, inspired by the political underbelly exposed during the corruption scandals and investigations under then-mayor Eric Adams.

+In August 2026, it was announced that McKenzie would guest star as Sheriff Wade in CBS series Sheriff Country with his real-life wife and lead star Baccarin.